apache/nuttx/configs/ez80f910200kitg/README.txt

   however, I encountered compiler internal errors.
 I did not pursue that build any further.

+Version 5.3.0

+  I started verification using 5.30 on June 2, 2019.
+There are lots of compile issues; most look like compiler problems (but only a single internal error).
+Other errors are the consequence of commits to the OS that did not follow C89.
+It will take some time to get a clean compile again.

 Other Versions
-  If you use any version of ZDS-II other than 5.1.1 or 5.2.1 or if you install ZDS-II at any location other than the default location, you will have to modify one or two files:  (1) configs/ez80f910200kitg/*/Make.defs and (2) arch/z80/src/ez80/Toolchain.defs.
-You probably have to modify the path to your toolchain in the PATH environment variable.
+  If you use any version of ZDS-II other than 5.1.1, 5.2.1, or 5.3.0 or if you install ZDS-II at any location other than the default location, you will have to modify one or three files:  (1) arch/arm/z80/src/ez80Kconfig, (2) configs/ez80f910200kitg/scripts/Make.defs and, perhaps, (3) arch/z80/src/ez80/Toolchain.defs.

 Configuration Subdirectories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^